 Our campers love participating in all the typical outdoor camp activities so much that they often do not notice the self-advocacy and leadership skills that have been embedded into each exercise.
 Additionally, deaf and hard of hearing mentors are integrated into our camp so that everyone has a role model for success.

-Our camp is located at Happy Hollow Children’s Camp, a 900-acre Brown County camp near Nashville, IN.
+When it’s not virtual due to global pandemic, our camp is located at Happy Hollow Children’s Camp, a 900-acre Brown County camp near Nashville, IN.
 Campers will get to participate in the following activities: